-state as determined by the DSIAI command.

-distribution are to be displayed.
-The volume set must be opened ( the set's master must be mounted in the MASTER state as displayed by the DSTAT command.

-Set\name is the name of the volume set whose extent

-ALL displays the extent distribution on each volume

-mounted in the MASTER or MEMBER state as

-determined by the DSTAT command.

-EXTENT displays the distribution of extent by extent
+ldev ldev is a number from 1 to 32,767, specifying the logical device on which the extent distribution on the volume to be displayed is mounted.
+The volume must be mounted in the MASTER or MEMBER state as determined by the DSTAT command. set_name Set_name is the name of the volume set whose extent distribution are to be displayed.
+The volume set must be opened (the set's master must be mounted in the MASTER state as displayed by the DSTAT command.
+ALL $\tt ALL$ displays the extent distribution on each volume mounted in the MASTER or MEMBER state as determined by the DSTAT command.
+EXTENT EXTENT displays the distribution of extent by extent size.

-size.
 This is the default option.

-FILE displays the distribution of extent by file size.

-fscheck: EXTENTDISTRIB ALL (return)
+FILE FILE displays the distribution of extent by file size.
+Example fscheck: EXTENTDISTRIB ALL Return